Home Care Pathways Project

 The project is funded through a Project Grant from the Canadian Institutes of Health Research, 2018 through to 2022.

-Co-investigator Dr. Lori Mitchell, Winnipeg Regional Health Authority Home Care Program will be presenting on behalf of the Data Stream on October 22nd at the Canadian Association on Gerontology Annual Conference.
+Co-investigator Dr. Lori Mitchell, Winnipeg Regional Health Authority Home Care Program presented on behalf of the Data Stream on October 22nd at the Canadian Association on Gerontology Annual Conference.
 The presentation (virtual) entitled Mapping older home care clients’ pathways in the health care system: A tale of two provinces, will be part of the conference session on Home Care Experiences of Older Adults and Caregivers.

 Study findings about home care client psychiatric diagnoses and other mental health symptoms and their psychiatry service utilization published in Frontiers in Psychiatry https://www.frontiersin.org/articles/10.3389/fpsyt.2021.712112/full

 Care Constellation team have completed the final interviews (Time 3) with members of the care constellations in Nova Scotia and Winnipeg.